 Example one : the picture below shows an EFA nitrogen-fixing crop with an associated claimed EFA margin.

-Example one: the picture above shows an EFA nitrogen-fixing crop with an associated claimed EFA margin must be arable land
+Example one: the picture above shows an EFA nitrogen-fixing crop with an associated claimed EFA margin

 What land is eligible to support EFA nitrogen-fixing crops?